ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 * ``coord`` (:obj:`str`): Coordinate over which the cumulative sum is calculated.
-  Must be 1D.
+  Must be 0D or 1D.
 * ``weights`` (array-like, :obj:`bool`, or ``None``, default: ``None``):
   Weights for the calculation of the cumulative sum.
   Each element in the data is multiplied by the corresponding weight before summing.
-  Can be an array of the same shape as the input data, ``False`` or ``None`` (no weighting), or ``True``.
+  Can be an array of the same shape as the input data, ``False`` or ``None`` (no weighting), or ``True`` (calculate the weights from the coordinate bounds; only works if each coordinate point has exactly 2 bounds).
-  The latter is only allowed if ``coord="time"``.
-  Here, the lengths of time intervals will be used as weights, which are automatically calculated from the input data.
 * ``method`` (:obj:`str`, default: ``"sequential"``): Method used to perform the cumulative sum.
   Only relevant if the cube has `lazy data